 Just this week I started feeling sad and forlorn about all the things I would not eat this summer.
 Instead of wallowing in self pity, I decided to start making some of my favorite dishes.
 I turned to my trusty, dog-eared, Greek cooking handbook.
 This little book is so dated it is hilarious but has all you need inside to prepare the best Greek feasts.
 In Corfu, the bookstore carries it in about 15 languages.
 I often like to image others in Japan or Norway paging through their little blue manual recreating Greek vacation flavors.

 Pasticcio is similar to lasagna with less cheese, a thick layer of bechamel sauce on top and special long, hollow-shaped noodles.
 Do the shape of the noodles really matter?
 YES!
 (But, that is a long debate for another blog discussion.)
-The pasticcio noodels are basically uncut macaroni.
+The pasticcio noodles are basically uncut macaroni.
 You can perhaps find them at a local ethnic grocer.
 If not, look for bucatini or as a last resort, use regular macaroni.
 Although, the idea of someone making this with regular macaroni so upsets me that I am almost willing to mail someone a package of noodles if you are seriously considering this recipe and have made every attempt to find the noodles and failed.

 The recipe is a bit time consuming as you have to boil noodles, prepare the meat sauce and the bechamel before assembling and baking.
 But, when you are finished, you will have a huge pan of deliciousness that just tastes betters as the days go on.
 Pasticcio is leftover heaven.